Geylang International FC: Progressive and golden era (1996–2012)

 The 2002 season saw Geylang United finish third in both the S.League and Singapore Cup.
 They came close to winning their third S.League title and first Singapore Cup in 2003, only to finish runners-up to Home United for both competitions.
 As runners-up, they qualified to play in the AFC Cup 2004 due to Home United's double.
 Their debut in the AFC Cup 2004 was an impressive one.
 Despite losing their opening match, they managed to stay unbeaten for their next five games in the group stage.
-They went on to qualify for the quarter-finals, beating Perak FA before losing to Al-Wahda in the semi-final.
+They went on to qualify for the quarter-finals, beating Malaysian club Perak FA before losing to Syrian side Al-Wahda in the semi-final.

-Geylang United won their first Singapore Cup in 2009, beating Bangkok Glass FC 1–0 at the Jalan Besar Stadium.
-The win ensured them a place in the 2010 AFC Cup.
+Geylang United won their first Singapore Cup in 2009, beating Thailand side Bangkok Glass 1–0 at the Jalan Besar Stadium.
+The win ensured them a place in the 2010 AFC Cup where they were placed in Group H alongside Vietnam SHB Da Nang, Thailand club Port and Hong Kong side Tai Po.
 However, they failed to qualify for the knockout stages, finishing 3rd in the group stages with four draws and two losses.

-2012 – 2015

 Weeks before the start of the 2012 season, Patrick Ang announced his retirement as club chairman.
 Ang, who had been with the club since 1986, moved up the ranks at the club as manager; vice-president; president and eventually chairman.
 He was given the nickname "Geylang's Godfather" after helping the club to gain main and co-sponsors.
 Former Singapore international, Leong Kok Fann took over the position.
 Mike Wong stepped down as coach after their 7–1 thrashing by Home United kept the club at the bottom of the league without a point.
 Under-21 coach, Vedhamuthu Kanan, swopped roles with Wong.
 Under the guidance of Kanan, the Eagles made it into the League Cup finals; only to lose in the final to Brunei DPMM.
 In the league itself, Kanan gave the U21 players the chance to be in the first team.
 It turned out to be a positive effort as some of these players who were given the chance to play in the S.League matches performed better than some of the first team players.
 They ended the season second from bottom in the nine-team table.

-In 2013, the club announced in a pre-season press conference that it would change its club logo and name back to Geylang International FC.
-Their 2013 season saw the squad in a long-term injury crisis, forcing their then-assistant coach, former Singapore international Mohd Noor Ali to come out of retirement.
-They finished the season in ninth place.